tryigit/PlayIntegrityFix/README.md

 ## PIFB China
 **P**lay **I**ntegrity **F**ix Lite >

 Old and less ram usage method.
-It does not affect the orther apps in the same way as the PIFS module, only the gms application hook.
+It does not affect the orther apps in the same way as the PIFS module, only the gms app hook.

 ### PIFS Required
 * Android 11+